How will the new compensation laws affect your nonprofit?

 Of note, employers may not reclassify an individual who was an employee on January 1, 2019 to an independent contractor because of these exemptions!
 But, the bill’s exemptions do apply retroactively if a worker fits under one of the exemptions.

-2020 California Employment Law Update #2: Compensation
+The full 2020 California Employment Law Update series:

 Jeanine DeBacker of McPharlin Sprinkles & Thomas LLP represents employers throughout Northern California when employees sue for harassment, wrongful termination, discrimination and not getting paid correctly.
 She also advises clients on how to avoid getting sued in the first place.
 Jeanine conducts trainings for employees on harassment prevention and maintaining a respectful workplace.
 Finally, Jeanine is a neutral workplace investigator.